AkeemNS88/tripapp/README.md

 sudo service postgresql start
 ```

-Finally, you'll also need to create a database user so that you are able to
+Finally, y0ou'll also need to create a database user so that you are able to
 connect to the database from Rails.
 First, check what your operating system
 username is: